 Manufacturing capacity in the UK will have to expand dramatically.
 Trained installers will be required up and down the country.
 And maintenance engineers will be required for decades into the future to service the equipment.
 The topline impact of this could be up to 50,000 jobs created by 2030.
 These are overwhelmingly jobs that are well paid.
 The combined impact of these job creations and other economic benefits, mean that by 2030, the United Kingdom will be benefitting from an £8bn increase in GDP.

-Salary sacrifice can work alongside the current BUS grant – providing consumers a choice (rather than benefiting from both).
+Salary sacrifice can work alongside the current Boiler Upgrade Scheme (BUS) grant – providing consumers a choice (rather than benefiting from both).
 This would provide greater flexibility based on personal circumstances, ensure Government support rules and value for money are safeguarded and allow for greater consumer choice.

 We therefore ask that you urgently expand salary sacrifice to include the clean technologies and energy efficient components that make up the Energy Saving Materials list as part of a revised Warm Homes Plan.